 Operational Risk Management policy of the Bank and the Branch Operational Risk Manual of each branch would govern the operational risk management of the overseas branches of the Bank.
-ORMG exercises oversight through the process of periodic review of operational risk management in the international locations.
+ORMG exercises oversight by providing inputs during the periodic review of their operational risk processes such as risk and control self-assessment activity and branch operational risk manual which are presented at the operational risk forum of the overseas branches.

-The Bank's banking subsidiaries have a separate Operational Risk Management policy which governs the operational risk management in these subsidiaries.
-The policy is approved annually by their Risk Committee of the Board.
+The Bank's banking subsidiaries have a separate Operational Risk Management Policy which governs the operational risk management in these subsidiaries.
+The Policy is approved annually by the Board Risk Committee (BRC) of the subsidiaries.